pravintargaryen/pravintargaryen/README.md

 - 👋 Hi, I’m @pravin
-- 👀 I’m interested in PHP, Python & Django, iOS Apps
+- 👀 I’m know a bit of C++, Python, Django, Javascript and Flutter
-- 🌱 I’m currently learning PHP
+- 🌱 I’m a patchy programmer
-- 💞️ I’m looking to collaborate on Web applications and iOS App Developments
+- 💞️ I’m looking to collaborate on Web applications and Android App Developments
 - 📫 How to reach me - pravinmd94@gmail.com

 <!---